royalgraphx/DarwinKVM/docs/docs/07-SingleGPUPassthrough/00-Installation.md

 ---
 layout: default
-title: Part 1 - Script Installation
+title: Part 0 - Script Installation
 parent: Single GPU Passthrough
-nav_order: 2
+nav_order: 1
 ---

 # Installation of Scripts
 #### Script Installation thanks to RisingPrism!

 {: .important }
-If the <a href="">RisingPrism</a> scripts do not work, use the <a href="https://gitlab.com/akshaycodes/vfio-script">akshaycodes</a> scripts instead.
+If the <a href="">RisingPrism</a> scripts do not work, **or if you have an AMD card with the reset bug**, use the <a href="https://gitlab.com/akshaycodes/vfio-script">akshaycodes</a> scripts instead.

+All AMD GPUs but the rDNA 2-based ones (6000 Series) have the reset bug.
+AK's scripts workaround it by sleeping and waking the system when stopping and starting the VM, if you want to avoid this, you can try using the usual RisingPrism scripts with [RadeonResetBugFix](https://github.com/inga-lovinde/RadeonResetBugFix) or [VendorReset](https://github.com/gnif/vendor-reset).

 We'll start by doing a ``git clone`` command to fetch the scripts.